Create an Experience Builder app

 Create new button

-5. On the Template screen, click the ArcGIS Online tab to find ready-made templates.
+6. On the Template screen, click the ArcGIS Online tab.

 ArcGIS Online tab

-6. In the list of sub-categories, click Business Analyst to filter the templates.
+7. In the list of sub-categories, click Business Analyst.

 Business Analyst sub-category

-7. Locate the What's in My Community template and click Create.
+8. For the What's in My Community template, click Create.

 What's in My Community template